0 items - 0

 CHURCH CALENDAR AND LECTIONARY

-Believers Eastern Church adheres to the historic Church calendar and the Lectionary embraced by churches around the world.
-The Church calendar creates seasons to each year, such as Advent, Christmas, Lents, Holy Week and Easter, directing our thoughts and daily lives toward a holistic aspect of our life in Christ.
+The Believers Eastern Church adheres to the historic Church calendar and the Lectionary embraced by churches around the world.
+The Church calendar creates seasons for each year, such as Advent, Christmas, Lent, Holy Week, and Easter, directing our thoughts and daily lives toward a holistic aspect of our life in Christ.

 Our Lectionary contains the Scripture readings for every Sunday of the Church calendar as well as a theme that helps unite the readings and provide direction for teaching God's Word and for personal spiritual formation.